HrbrIO/harbor-docs/docs/quick-start-guide.md

 // Each Beacon can have any number of beaconMessageTypes (BMT).
 Some beacons send only one type.
 That's the case with this
 // example.
 A beacon message type is simply a string to help us identify different streams of monitoring data.
 Beacon Message
-// Types *do not* need to be pre-registered in order for Harbor to accept the message.
+// Types *do not* need to be pre-registered in order for Hrbr to accept the message.

 const BEACON_MESSAGE_TYPE = 'HELLO_HARBOR';